 If you have a large enough cooler (check our favorite coolers here), you can keep your bait alive from one weekend to the next without any real issues, as long as you keep them fed and of course check on them to add more water if necessary every few days.
 You also need to keep in mind that your bait needs to be able to move freely within the water, so try to avoid overcrowding.

 Whether you are considering your option to buy bait coolers or you want to try creating your own, here are a few products to help you get started on the road to successful fishing trips.
-Are you ready to save your bait for the fish?
+Below are the most popular coolers and kits available.

-This 13 quart battery powered bait cooler is ideal for anyone who loves to fish.
-It has a locking lid, the aerator is attached to it and it is available in three different sizes; 13qt, 19qt and 30qt.
-Many users say that it can keep minnows alive for days and shrimp also stay alive during the heat of a summer fishing trip.
-The only potential problem with it is that it may not work well for small bait fish.
+This 13 quart battery powered bait cooler is ideal for just about any fishing environment.
+It has a locking lid, the aerator is securely attached and it is available in three different sizes; 13qt, 19qt and 30qt.
+Many will agree that it can keep minnows alive for days and shrimp also stay alive during the heat of a summer fishing trip.
+The only potential problem with it is that it may not work well for small bait fish due to the size.
+If you plan on using pin fish, greenies, or other small bait fish, you’ll want the largest size.

-This 8qt cooler and aerator system is a longer life bait cooler than most.
+For a cheaper alternative to the Engel, the Frabill line of bait coolers could be your solutions.
+There are a few options available including a “Shrimp Shack, “MIN-02,” as well as a few others.
+The most popular model is the Min-o2.
+This 4.25 gallon cooler and aerator system is a longer life bait cooler than most.
 It is fully insulated to keep bait cool and the water well oxygenized.
-It comes with a lift out net liner, the Frabill 1423 aerator, and a lid that will lock securely in place to prevent spills even if the water is rough.
-You will also get the hoses that you need.
+It comes with a lift out net liner, the Frabill aerator, and a lid that will lock securely in place to prevent spills even if the water is rough.
 All you have to provide is the bait and 2 D sized batteries.
-Read More Here⇒
+Keep in mind that this is a smaller aerated bait cooler.
+This is most suitable for smaller minnows, shrimp or a limited amount of small bait fish.

 If you would prefer to DIY, this could be the kit for you.
-It comes with everything that you need to convert your average hard shelled cooler into a live bait tank.
+A DIY aeration kit will allow you to use whichever size and type of cooler you prefer.
+This comes with everything that you need to convert your average hard shelled cooler into a live bait tank.
 It has the aerator, the air hose, a micro bubble diffuser, and all the fittings and brackets necessary.
 The housing for the aerator is gasketed to ensure that it will not leak.
 You can then power it using 2 D sized batteries, a 12 volt adapter, or a 110 volt adapter.
-Read More On The Aeration Kit Here⇒

-This is also another aerator that all you have to provide is the cooler or bait well.
+This is a cheaper DIY aerator kit.
+As with the Frabill above, you’ll have to choose a cooler of your size and brand preference.
+This sill also work for live wells in boats.
 It will fit both round or rectangular shaped live wells and works best on live well systems that are on a boat that is less than 21 feet.
 However, it can provide a backup aerating source for larger boats in case of breakage.
 This kit provides everything you need and can produce 99.5% saturation of dissolved oxygen.
-More On Marine Metal Aeration Kit⇒